Park at Pearlridge

 No analysis available

-There is public-remark evidence that extra parking can be rented for a monthly fee, but no dollar amount or precise fee term is provided, so the numeric fee is unknown.
+The remarks show that extra parking can be rented for a monthly fee.
+No dollar amount is provided, but the existence of a recurring parking charge is clearly stated.

 No analysis available